targomo/targomo-java/README.md

 - Add Multigraph Tilehash Serialization
 - Update Poi Gravitation Response with multiple sources
 - Small fix when serializing `targetGeohashes` to quote the geohash strings
+- Allow all domains on H3 layer type

 ### 0.30.0
 - Add a general criterion definition interface